 - What is a personal injury claims time limit and could it affect my claim?

-If you have been involved in a road-related incident and wish to make a claim with the car accident claim time limit, please read through the rest of this guide.
-If you have any additional questions after reading this guide, please speak to a member of our team.
+Have you been involved in a road-related incident and wish to make a claim within the car accident claim time limit?
+Please read through the rest of this guide.
+If you have any additional questions after reading this guide, please call the team.

 A car accident report is something that is created by the police after a road traffic accident has been reported to them.
-The report will detail the incident in greater length, outing various vital details.
-If you have been involved in a road traffic accident, a car accident report is often created and used for insurance claims or civil proceedings.
-Most people can acquire a copy of the report, which will take up to 12 weeks.
+The report will detail the incident in greater length.
+It will include various vital details.
+If you have been involved in a road traffic accident, a car accident report is often created.
+It can be used for insurance claims or civil proceedings.
+Most people can acquire a copy of the report.
+It could take up to 12 weeks to receive this.

 Those that have been involved in a road traffic accident might be questioning whether a road-related incident needs to be reported?
 Under the Road Traffic Act of 1988, it outlines that those driving a mortised vehicle that has been involved in an accident must stop and provide their registration, name, and contact information.
 However, in minor cases where minimal damages (such as scratches or dents) have been caused, both drivers could agree no significant harm was caused and amicably move forward.
 But in severe cases, drivers are obligated to provide contact information, registration details, and report the incident.

-Being involved in a car accident can be a stressful and upsetting experience, and it is more than understandable to have questions.
-If you have been involved in an accident, you might be questioning how soon to report a car accident and who do I report to?
-Within the following sections, this guide shall discuss how to report an incident on the road and what parties need to be informed.
+Being involved in a car accident can be a stressful and upsetting experience.
+It is more than understandable to have questions.
+If you have been involved in an accident, you might be questioning how soon to report a car accident.
+Plus, who do I report to?
+Within the following sections, this guide shows how to report an incident on the road.
+Plus, what parties need to be informed.

 Not all accidents will need reporting to the police however in cases of hit and runs, as well as drunk driving accidents and accidents involving injury may all need to be reported to the police.
 If you have personally been involved in an incident and didn’t exchange contact information at the scene of the incident, the police should be notified within 24 hours after the accident.